hlynurjokull/msc_2019/README.md

 # msc2019
-The code for my master's thesis at the ETH Computer Vision Lab.
-It was written in Python 3.6.
+The code for my master's thesis at the ETH Computer Vision Lab, written in Python 3.6.

 ## Packages needed:
 - PyTorch 1.1.0